Crystal Sparkle - Origin Story

 The Rise

 Crystal Sparkle didn’t just grow - she exploded.
 Despite launching a full month after the platform itself, she surpassed creators who had been posting since day one.
 The community didn’t just watch her videos - they made their own.
-Over 140,000 user-generated videos cast Crystal Sparkle as a character, making her easily the most participatory AI creation ever.
+Over 145,000 user-generated videos on Sora cast Crystal Sparkle as a character, making her easily the most participatory AI creation in the platform’s history.

 1M Likes Milestone